RafalDyck/abax-RafalDyck/README.md

 # Recruitment task for Abax company
-##T ask description
+## Task description
-### The aim of the task is to write automated tests for the PUNK API API in order to verify the beers produced after December 2015.
+The aim of the task is to write automated tests for the [PUNK API](https://punkapi.com/documentation/v2) API in order to verify the beers produced after December 2015.

-### Instructions for running tests
+## Instructions for running tests

 To run the tests, follow these steps: